Lebanon default flag

 ORGANIZATIONAL FORMS

-According to the 1909 Law on Associations, an association is a group composed of more than one individual that combines their knowledge and effort in a permanent fashion to achieve a goal which does not include the distribution of profit.
+Under Lebanon’s 1909 Law on Associations, an association is defined as a group of two or more individuals who join together on a permanent basis to pursue a shared objective, provided that the purpose does not involve the distribution of profit.

 PUBLIC BENEFIT STATUS